martysweet/cfn-lint/README.md

 #### AWS Pseudo Parameter Override
 `--pseudo <psuedo param values>`: Provide a list of comma-separated key=value pairs of CloudFormation pseudo-parameters to use when validating your template. e.g.`--pseudo AWS::Region=ap-southeast-2`

+#### Import Values
+`--import-values <param values>`:  Provide a list of comma-separated key=value pairs of CloudFormation import values to use when validating your template. e.g.`--import-values MyDeployedVPC=vpc-1a2b3c4d`

 #### Parameter Guessing
 `--guess-parameters`: Guess any parameters if they don't have any Default value in the template.
 Parameters will be guessed/mocked based on their `AllowedValues` or `Type`.
 This is the default behaviour; it's only included as an option for explicitness.